Michelle Obama: Public image and style

+Assessment by historians and scholars

+Since 1982 Siena College Research Institute has conducted occasional surveys asking historians and scholars to assess American first ladies according to a cumulative score on the independent criteria of their background, value to the country, intelligence, courage, accomplishments, integrity, leadership, being their own women, public image, and value to the president.
+Obama was ranked 5th-best out of 39 in the 2014 survey (conducted during her husband's second term as president) and 3rd-best out of 40 in 2020 (the first survey conducted after the Obamas had left the White House).

-Subsequent activities
+Subsequent activities (2017–present)

 In May 2017, during an appearance at the Partnership for a Healthier America conference, Obama rebuked the Trump administration for its delay of a federal requirement designed to increase the nutritional standards for school lunches.
 In June, while attending the WWDC in Silicon Valley, California, Obama called for tech companies to add women for the diversifying of their ranks.
 In July, Obama honored Eunice Shriver at the 2017 ESPY Awards.
 In September, Obama delivered an address at the tech conference in Utah charging the Trump administration with having a fearful White House, appeared in a video for the Global Citizens Festival advocating more attention to giving young girls an education, and attended the Inbound 2017 conference in Boston.
 During an October 3 appearance at the Philadelphia Conference for Women, Obama cited a lack of diversity in politics with contributing to lawmakers being distrusted by other groups.
 In November, Obama discussed gender disparity in attitudes with Elizabeth Alexander while attending the Obama Foundation Summit in Chicago, and spoke at the Bushnell Center for the Performing Arts in Hartford, Connecticut.

 In April 2018, Obama responded to speculation that she might be running for president by saying she has "never had the passion for politics" and that "there are millions of women who are inclined and do have the passion for politics."

 On January 2, 2021, Obama encouraged Georgia residents to vote in the state's runoff in the U.S. Senate election and to contact VoteRiders, a non-profit voter ID education organization, to make sure they have the necessary ID to vote.

 On January 20, 2021, Obama and her husband attended the inauguration of Joe Biden.
 Michelle Obama wore a matching plum coat, sweater, pants, and belt designed by Sergio Hudson to the inauguration.

 In 2021, she was inducted into the National Women's Hall of Fame.

-Becoming, podcast and TV
+On September 11, 2021, the Obamas attended a 9/11 memorial to commemorate the 20th anniversary of the attacks.

+On April 28, 2023, Obama, along with actress Kate Capshaw, joined Bruce Springsteen on stage during his show in Barcelona where they provided backing vocals and tambourine on Springsteen's song "Glory Days".